 What is a CDFI?

 Community development financial institutions (CDFIs) are private financial institutions that are dedicated to delivering responsible, affordable lending to help low-income, low-wealth, and other disadvantaged people and communities join the economic mainstream.
-Watch this video produced by Opportunity Finance Network (OFN) to learn more about the work CDFI's are doing across the country.
+In addition to our lending and community investment services as a CDFI, CSH offers our nationally-recognized technical assistance that helps ensure your project will be successful and of the highest quality.
+Visit the Opportunity Finance Network (OFN) to learn more about the work CDFI's are doing across the country.